 A list of popular local snacks in Singapore is not complete without mention of – yep, you guessed it – durian.
 From durian snowskin mooncakes to durian ice cream and other durian desserts, Singaporeans can’t seem to stop coming up with different ways to enjoy the king of fruits.
 One of the most well-loved durian desserts in Singapore is the durian puff, a light choux pastry filled with durian-flavoured cream that’s perfect as a tea-time snack!

-Satisfy your durian puff cravings with eCreativeCake’s Durian Cream Puffs (available on eCreativeCake Official Store), one of the best halal snacks in Singapore!
+Satisfy your durian puff cravings with eCreativeCake’s Durian Cream Puffs, one of the best halal snacks in Singapore!
 For more durian puff recommendations, check out our guide to the best durian puffs in Singapore.

 18. Ice Gem Biscuits

-Another childhood favourite that will satisfy your sweet tooth for sure are these Ice Gem Biscuits (available on Botak Bites).
+Another childhood favourite that will satisfy your sweet tooth for sure are these Ice Gem Biscuits.
 Sitting atop a plain biscuit is the star of the show, the ice gems.
 They’re little colourful bursts of sweetness that goes well with its simple biscuit base.
-And while the different colurs don’t mean different flavours, their bright, neon-like colours are what makes this a fun bite-sized treat!
+And while the different colours don’t mean different flavours, their bright, neon-like colours are what makes this a fun bite-sized treat!

 19. Milo

-Growing up in Singapore, there’s no way you could have never tried Milo (available on Shopee Supermarket).
+Growing up in Singapore, there’s no way you could have never tried Milo.
 The malt-based chocolate drink is so popular in Singapore, that it has transcended its status as a nutritious snack beverage to become a cultural icon with locals.
 From the iconic Milo trucks that are staples at large events to partnerships with Singapore’s top athletes, Milo is definitely the nation’s favourite beverage!

 Beyond the classic packet Milo, you can now enjoy a wide range of innovative drinks and snacks featuring the same chocolatey goodness!
 Fancy yourself a Milo peng but too lazy to head to the kopitiam downstairs?
-Get your hands on a MILO Iced Energy Bottle Drink for your ice-cold Milo fix!
+Get your hands on a MILO Iced Energy Bottle Drink for your ice-cold Milo fix.
+My go-to now is the MILO Intense Dark Chocolate, for a stronger and more chocolate-y taste without any extra sweetness!
 Need a lactose-free alternative?
-There’s the MILO Dairy Free Soy & Almond (both available on Shopee Supermarket) too!
+There’s the MILO Dairy Free Soy & Almond too!

 20. Hello Panda Biscuits